Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ### Initializer Setting

-In the previous sections, when we call `get_variable` and specify the method of initializing the parameters by `initializer`.
+In the previous sections, when we call `get_variable`, we specify the method of initializing the parameters by `initializer`.
 In OneFlow, we provide many initializers which can be found in [oneflow](https://oneflow.readthedocs.io/en/master/oneflow.html).

-Under the static graph mechanism, parameter initialization is done automatically by the OneFlow framework after setting the `initializer`.
+Under the static graph mechanism, we set the `initializer` first, and parameter initialization will be done by the OneFlow framework automatically.

 The `initializers` currently supported by OneFlow are listed below.
-Click on the links to see the relevant algorithms:
+Click it to see the details of algorithm:

 * [constant_initializer](https://oneflow.readthedocs.io/en/master/oneflow.html#oneflow.constant_initializer)